lenewsad/IntuneEDU/IntuneEDU/admin-tasks.md

 ## Troubleshooting

 Errors in the Intune for Education portal are reported in a notification tab at the top right of the Intune for Education console.
 An error message appear typically includes a description and an error code.
-To view a list of recent errors and notifications, click the bell icon at the top-right of the Intune for Education console.
+To view a list of recent errors and notifications, choose the bell icon at the top-right of the Intune for Education console.